cdobrich/convert-keybindings-jetbrains-to-vscode/README.md

 ## Multiple keys for the same command

-This is only partially working?
+A bug has been identified and a solution proposed.

-For example, currently only `Ctrl+UpPg` or `Ctrl+DownPg` work to switch tabs.
+FIXME: For example, currently only `Ctrl+UpPg` or `Ctrl+DownPg` work to switch tabs.
 Ideally we want to include support for `Ctrl+Tab`.

 # TODO